Out of hours primary care services in Scotland

 About this release

-This release by Public Health Scotland (PHS) provides new figures on Primary Care Out of Hours (PC OOH) service activity in February 2024.
-Trend data includes COVID-19 Hub/ Assessment centre activity from March 2020 to March 2022, as this was managed by the PC OOHs services in the out of hours period.
-Unplanned Accident and Emergency (A&E) attendances during the out of hours period are also presented up to February 2024.
-PC OOH data is missing for August and September 2022 due to a system outage.
-Please note that due to a data issue PC OOH consultations for island boards have been wrongly assigned to NHS Highland starting week ending 25 February 2024.
-This data issue is currently being investigated.
+This release by Public Health Scotland (PHS) provides new figures on Primary Care Out of Hours (PC OOH) service activity for the month of September 2024.
+Trend data includes COVID-19 Hub/ Assessment centre activity from March 2020 to March 2022, as this was managed by the PC OOH services in the out of hours period.
+Unplanned Accident and Emergency (A&E) attendances during the out of hours period are also presented up to September 2024.
+PC OOH data is missing for August - September 2022 due to a system outage.

 Main points

-• The ratio of consultations to cases rose during the COVID-19 pandemic which was driven by a higher use of telephone consultation.
+- The number of consultations per case rose during the COVID-19 pandemic which was driven by a higher use of telephone consultations.
 This fell after the COVID-19 community pathway was closed at the end of March 2022 and continued to fall from June 2022 when a more accurate method of identifying cases was introduced.

-• Pre pandemic, consistently nearly six out of ten consultations took place in a Primary Care Emergency Centre (PCEC), but this has shifted to phone consultations during and following the pandemic.
-For the month of February 2024, at Scotland level, only around 41% of consultations were in a PCEC, the same proportion as those by telephone advice.
+- Pre pandemic, the majority (around 60%) of consultations took place face-to-face in a Primary Care Emergency Centre (PCEC) and around 20% were home visits.
+For the month September 2024, only 41% of consultations were in a PCEC, 10% were home visits and 40% were by telephone.

 Background

-From April 2014, data on activity at PC OOH services have been submitted by NHS Boards across Scotland and maintained by PHS in the national data warehouse.
-The OOH period for this publication includes evenings, weekends and Easter, Christmas and New Year public holidays.
+From April 2014, data on activity at PC OOH services for each NHS Board in Scotland have been submitted to PHS by an external system supplier.
+PHS processes these extracts and maintains the national data warehouse.
+The OOH period for this publication includes 6pm - 8am, weekends and Easter, Christmas and New Year public holidays.
 Between March 2020 and the end of March 2022 people calling NHS 24 with the main symptoms of COVID-19 were managed via a dedicated pathway.
-Patient consultations are recorded as an attendance at Primary Care Emergency Centres (PCEC), Home Visits and/or PC OOH advice.
-An OOH patient contact/case can have more than one consultation type (e.g. telephone advice followed by home visit).
+Patient consultations are recorded as an attendance at Primary Care Emergency Centres (PCEC), Home Visits and/or PC OOH telephone/video advice.
+The definition of a ‘case’ and how it should be recorded has changed over time and varies by board.
+The Scottish Government is continuing to work with the system supplier and boards to standardise recording.
+We therefore recommend the use of figures on ‘consultations’, rather than ‘cases’, for meaningful trend analysis or comparisons between areas.
+The A&E attendances reported is based on unplanned data only and excludes new planned attendances introduced as part of the Redesign of Urgent care in 2020 as well as other types of planned attendances.
+In February 2025 new planned attendances will be included in the publication, to align with changes to PHS A&E statistics.
 Further information on data on PC OOH service can be found on the metadata section of the web pages.

 Further information